Distinguishing Executive Coaching from Consulting

 Executive Coaching IS NOT about giving advice or consulting.
 It is not about mentoring.
 It is not about “helping” others by providing solutions to problems.

 While some coaching can appear to be ethereal and too “out there” for companies, that is a much different type of coaching (Life Coaching).
 There is a distinct form of Executive Coaching that is used in the corporate environment.
 It is directly tied to personal improvement and increased productivity that in turn pays off handsomely for the organization.
+Coach Training Alliance provides an Executive Coaching Certification that teaches you how to apply these methods in this type of environment.

 Executive Coaching does not “fix” people.
 It is rare that coaching can be deployed to “fix” those that deem to be in need of a quick change by their manager.